xtgg4310/AquaScan_Artifact/README.md

 ## This repo contains the code, deployment instructions, Experiment instruction and detail usage of each function.

-## Prepare for Artifact evaluation
+## Installation and Preparation for Artifact evaluation
 ### Software dependencies
 For common python packages such as numpy, matplotlib, you can download through pip or conda install these packages